FueledByOCHD/Realms-Invasion-Info-Center/Tutorials/Prototypes/Protoframe/DebugSystem.md

 			}
 		);
 	end;
-	if num2 == 0 then return Invade.Debug.CreateFail("Can not devide by 0", nil, nil, "ProtoTest", "Math", "Devision") end;
+	if num2 == 0 then return Invade.Debug.CreateError("Can not devide by 0", nil, nil, "ProtoTest", "Math", "Devision") end;
 	return Invade.Debug.CreateSuccess( num1/num2 );
 end
 ```